openthread/ot-ns/README.md

 # OpenThread Network Simulator

 OpenThread Network Simulator (OTNS) simulates Thread networks using OpenThread POSIX instances and provides visualization and management of those simulated networks.

+Note: this is a fork of the [OpenThread OTNS project](https://github.com/openthread/ot-ns) by [IoTconsultancy.nl](https://www.iotconsultancy.nl/) with some additional features:

+* Support for more accurate RF simulation of the OpenThread node.
+Requires the OpenThread platform `ot-rfsim` to be selected, which specifically supports RF simulation.
+This project is included as a Git submodule.
+* Selectable radio (RF propagation) models.
+* Control of logging display from OT-node, using `log` and `watch` CLI commands.
+Logging to file per OT-node.
+* Animations with duration scaled to the actual time duration of a packet in flight (at low simulation speed only).
+* Various UI look & feel improvements.

 More information about Thread can be found at [threadgroup.org](http://threadgroup.org/).
 Thread is a registered trademark of the Thread Group, Inc.